VistoShield vs Wordfence

 VistoShield

-Open source.
+GPLv2 plugin + cloud SaaS.
 No feature gates on the free tier.
+Centralized cloud dashboard.

 Wordfence